alfafimel/IPWK14-CORE/IPWK14_CORE_ASSOCIATION_RULES_ELIZABETH_JOSEPHINE.md

 Elizabeth Josephine
 11/11/2020

+# PROBLEM DEFINITION

+## **a) Specifying the Question**

+create association rules that will allow you to identify relationships between variables in the dataset.

+## **b) Defining the metrics for success**

 This section will require that you create association rules that will allow you to identify relationships between variables in the dataset.
 You are provided with a separate dataset that comprises groups of items that will be associated with others.
 Just like in the other sections, you will also be required to provide insights for your analysis.

-# PROBLEM DEFINITION

-## **a) Specifying the Question**

-Perform clustering stating insights drawn from your analysis and visualizations.

-## **b) Defining the metrics for success**
+## **c) Understanding the context**

-Bivariates and univariate Exploratory data analysis Perform clustering stating insights drawn from your analysis and visualizations.
-Upon implementation, provide comparisons between the approaches learned this week i.e. K-Means clustering vs Hierarchical clustering highlighting the strengths and limitations of each approach in the context of your analysis. \#\# **c) Understanding the context**

-Kira Plastinina is a Russian brand that is sold through a defunct chain of retail stores in Russia, Ukraine, Kazakhstan, Belarus, China, Philippines, and Armenia.
-The brand’s Sales and Marketing team would like to understand their customer’s behavior from data that they have collected over the past year.
-More specifically, they would like to learn the characteristics of customer groups.
+You are a Data analyst at Carrefour Kenya and are currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).
+Your project has been divided into four parts where you’ll explore a recent marketing dataset by performing various unsupervised learning techniques and later providing recommendations based on your insights.

 ## **d) Recording the Experimental Design**

 1. Define the question, the metric for success, the context, experimental design taken.
 2. Read and explore the given dataset.
-3. Find and deal with outliers, anomalies, and missing data within the dataset.
-4. Perform univariate and bivariate analysis.
-5. Perform clustering stating insights drawn from your analysis and visualizations.
+3.  create association rules that will allow you to identify relationships between variables in the dataset.

 ## **e) Relevance of the data**